 Our “cruise family” hailed from Florida, Michigan, New York, Canada, and Australia.
 The pool deck became headquarters for 14 days as we discussed dining options and excursions.
 Moreover, our group became inseparable almost like a family.
 A touching moment occurred when they presented my wife with a spa day pass on her birthday.
 She was overwhelmed.
-That being said, what really made this cruise most memorable were the amazing people that we came know and love.
+That being said, the amazing people that we came to know and love really made this cruise the most memorable.

-What are your dreams about what to do in retirement?
 What are you passionate about?
+What are you dreams?
 Any interests or a creative side that you just never had enough time to pursue?
 If none comes to mind, think back to anything that intrigued you or created satisfaction and enjoyment.
-Each and everyone of us is unique with aptitudes and abilities that often were never fully explored.
+Each and everyone of us is unique with aptitudes and abilities that, often, were never fully explored.

-If you enjoy travel, I think this is the most exciting tip on what to do in retirement!
+If you enjoy travel, now is the time to start planning and exploring.
+Personally, I find this option of what to do in retirement the funnest (is that a word?
+LOL) one.
 Perhaps you have a “bucket list” of places you want to visit and, up-to-now, have been limited by vacation time.
 Now is the time to start planning and exploring.
 If you can afford it, travel while you still have the health and the energy to fully savor these new adventures.

 Like a vacation, many retirees finally travel to Alaska or a magnificent national park such as Yellowstone.
 Others might choose to visit exotic destinations in distant countries.
 Examples could include immersing themselves in the Parisian culture or studying the ancient ruins of Greece.

 There are many stories of retirees selling everything off and becoming RV nomads traveling across the country.
 Others become expats and decide to live in other countries.
-In this day and age, what to do in retirement has never had quite so many options.
+In this day and age, there has never been quite so many options.

 Sometimes it seems we need an excuse to get together with others and as we age, all too often the event is a funeral.
-While it is a reality, it is not the most fun "what to do in retirement" option, is it?
+While it is a reality, it is not the most fun thing to do with your spare time, is it?

 Social interaction is the most important ingredient in retirement happiness.
 Why not coordinate something more fun like a family function celebrating an important birthday, anniversary, reunion, or even an old-fashioned picnic?
 Include extended family members you may not see often such as aunts, uncles, cousins, nieces, and nephews.

-After retirement, friendships can slip away unless we make an effort to keep in touch especially with friends from work.
+After retiring, friendships can slip away unless we make an effort to keep in touch especially with friends from work.

-Which is why a group of us developed our own informal lunch gang.
-Every month, we check out a new luncheon venue and catch up on each others news.
-Not surprisingly, most of our discussions are about what to do in retirement.
+That being said, a group of us developed our own informal lunch gang.
+Every month, we check out a new luncheon venue and catch up on each other's news.
+Not surprisingly, most of our discussions are about our retired lives.

 Most of us take our health for granted, at least until it becomes a concern.
 Retirement provides the opportunity to embrace a healthier lifestyle.
 A healthy you will enjoy a higher quality of life and not be as susceptible to illness.

 Even with all our various aches and pains, daily physical activity is critical.
 Your body requires exercise to maintain muscle tone and good circulation.
 Walking and swimming are generally touted as good all-around exercise.
-Even better is to include a sport / activity that you enjoy which might include golf, pickle ball, etc. It is as important if not more so than any other option for what to do in retirement.
+Even better is to include a sport / activity that you enjoy which might include golf, pickle ball, etc. It is as important, if not more so, than any other suggestion listed.
 You need your health to enjoy your retired life to its fullest.

 We also need a more balanced diet as we age.
 Our bodies still require the same (or better) nutrition; however, we don’t burn the calories as easily.

 You may be contemplating earning supplemental income while doing something you enjoy.
 An estimated 65% of retirees re-enter the work force either on a part-time or volunteer basis (for more details, see Baby Boomer Facts).
 For many, their desire is to get out of the house and interact with others.
-When they decide volunteering is what to do in retirement, it is for a worthy cause and makes them feel good.
+When they decide to volunteer, it is for a worthy cause and makes them feel good.

-You may absolutely love what you do!
-For whatever reason, full-time employment may not be in the cards.
+You may absolutely love your job!
+Or for whatever reason, full-time employment may not be in the cards.
 Your unique skills and experience could position you to work as a consultant or for contract work.
 Besides creating additional income, becoming your own boss and helping others can be highly fulfilling.